jonnonz1/nz-statute-book/acts/public/1992/student-loan-scheme-act-1992.md

 ## Part 6 — Offences and penalties

 ### 77 Offences in respect of repayment deductions
-(1) Subject to subsection (3) of this section, every borrower commits an offence against this Act who— (a)
+(1) Subject to subsection (3), every borrower commits an offence against this Act who— (a)
   (b)
   (c)
-  (d) wilfully fails to notify an employer or a PAYE intermediary in accordance with section 18 of this Act or wilfully gives any false information, or wilfully misleads or attempts to mislead the Commissioner or any other officer, or any employer or other person, in relation to any matter or thing affecting a repayment deduction; or
+  (d) wilfully fails to notify an employer in accordance with section 18 or wilfully gives any false information, or wilfully misleads or attempts to mislead the Commissioner or any other officer, or any employer or a PAYE intermediary or other person, in relation to any matter or thing affecting a repayment deduction; or
-  (e) negligently fails to notify an employer or a PAYE intermediary in accordance with section 18 of this Act, , or negligently gives any false information, or negligently misleads or attempts to mislead the Commissioner or any other officer, or any employer or other person, in relation to any matter or thing affecting a repayment deduction.
+  (e) negligently fails to notify an employer in accordance with section 18, or negligently gives any false information, or negligently misleads or attempts to mislead the Commissioner or any other officer, or any employer or a PAYE intermediary or other person, in relation to any matter or thing affecting a repayment deduction.
 (2)
 (3)

 ### 78 Penalties for offences in respect of repayment deductions
 (1)
-(2) Every borrower who commits an offence against section 77(1)(d) of this Act shall,— (a) on the first occasion on which the person is convicted of any such offence or more than one such offence, be liable, in respect of that offence or, as the case may be, each of those offences, to a fine not exceeding $15,000:
+(2) Every borrower who commits an offence against section 77(1)(d) shall,— (a) on the first occasion on which the person is convicted of any such offence or more than 1 such offence, be liable, in respect of that offence or, as the case may be, each of those offences, to a fine not exceeding $15,000:
-  (b) on every occasion, other than the occasion referred to in paragraph (a) of this subsection, on which the person is convicted of any such offence or more than one such offence, be liable, in respect of that offence or, as the case may be, each of those offences, to a fine not exceeding $25,000.
+  (b) on every occasion, other than the occasion referred to in paragraph (a), on which the person is convicted of any such offence or more than 1 such offence, be liable, in respect of that offence or, as the case may be, each of those offences, to a fine not exceeding $25,000.
-(3) Every borrower who commits an offence against section 77(1)(e) of this Act shall,— (a) on the first occasion on which the person is convicted of any such offence or more than one such offence, be liable, in respect of that offence or, as the case may be, each of those offences, to a fine not exceeding $2,000:
+(3) Every borrower who commits an offence against section 77(1)(e) shall,— (a) on the first occasion on which the person is convicted of any such offence or more than 1 such offence, be liable, in respect of that offence or, as the case may be, each of those offences, to a fine not exceeding $2,000:
-  (b) on the second occasion on which the person is convicted of any such offence or more than one such offence, be liable, in respect of that offence or, as the case may be, each of those offences, to a fine not exceeding $4,000:
+  (b) on the second occasion on which the person is convicted of any such offence or more than 1 such offence, be liable, in respect of that offence or, as the case may be, each of those offences, to a fine not exceeding $4,000:
-  (c) on every occasion, other than the occasions referred to in paragraphs (a) and (b) of this subsection, on which the person is convicted of any such offence or more than one such offence, be liable, in respect of that offence or, as the case may be, each of those offences, to a fine not exceeding $6,000.
+  (c) on every occasion, other than the occasions referred to in paragraphs (a) and (b), on which the person is convicted of any such offence or more than 1 such offence, be liable, in respect of that offence or, as the case may be, each of those offences, to a fine not exceeding $6,000.

 ### 79 Other offences
 (1) Every person commits an offence against this Act who—